cjdbarlow/Part-One/pressure_transduction.md

 * An arterial pressure waveform is a periodic (repeating) complex wave, that can be represented mathematically by **Fourier analysis**
 * Fourier analysis involves expressing a complex (arterial) wave as the sum of many simple sine waves of varying frequencies and amplitudes

-PICTURE OF FOURIER ANALYSIS

   * The frequency of the arterial wave (i.e., the pulse rate) is known as the **fundamental frequency**
   * The sine waves used to reproduce it must have a frequency that is a *multiple* (or **harmonic**) of the fundamental frequency
-  * Increasing the number of harmonics allows better reproduction of high-frequency components, such as rapid heart rates or a steep systolic upstroke
+    * Increasing the number of harmonics allows better reproduction of high-frequency components, such as a steep systolic upstroke
   * Accurate reproduction of an **arterial** waveform requires up to **10 harmonics** - or **10 times the pulse rate**
   * An arterial pressure transducer should therefore have a dynamic response of **30Hz**
     * This allows accurate reproduction of blood pressure in heart rates up to 180bpm (180 bpm = 3Hz, 3Hz x 10 = 30Hz)

 ###Resonance